- Gender and Relationships»

 Things Women do That Destroy Their Marriage

-You do want a happily ever after, but sometimes the little things you do in your relationship, some of which you might not even be aware of, can cause irreparable harm to your marriage.
-It is important to remember that the main goal of marriage should be peace and happiness.
-Creating a hostile environment can make everyone uncomfortable and destroy your marriage.
-Healthy and a happy marriage is the responsibility of both partners but women have the power to make a home, or break it.
-There are certain things that women can keep in check from their end, to ensure that they do not ruin their relationship.
-You should not let the small stuff ruin the things that will bring you the greatest happiness in life.
-Here are some of the things that women do, which can destroy a marriage.
+Most woman want happily ever after, but sometimes the little things they do in their relationships, some of which they are not even aware are not acceptable to their partners, can cause irreparable harm to their marriage.
+It is important to remember that the main goal of marriage is happiness.
+Hostile environment can make everyone uncomfortable and destroy your marriage.
+Happy marriage is the responsibility of both partners but women particularly have the power to make a home, or break it.
+There are certain things that women can keep in check from their end, to ensure that they do not ruin their relationships.
+Here are some of the things that women do, which can destroy their marriage.

 Using words to hurt, maim and destroy your marriage

-Women are adept at brandishing the sharpest words in order to shame, demean and belittle their man.
+Women are adept at brandishing the sharpest words in order to shame, demean and belittle their men.
 Do not resort to name calling, hitting, spitting, breaking dishes, or anything else when you lose your temper.
-Although men are stronger physically, women have the advantage when it comes to verbal acumen.
-On average, women speak nearly three times more than men.
-Women are talkers and have learned how to use words for the most effectiveness.
-The noble woman uses her words to build the people around her, to tear them down.
+Although men are stronger physically, women have the advantage when it comes to verbal attack.
+On the average, women speak nearly three times more than men.
+Women are talkers and have learned how to use words more effectively.
+The noble woman uses her words to build the people around her, not to tear them down.
 All the apologies in the world will never take back the sting of your angry words, once you have unleashed them on your hapless husband.
 Rather than use your words as a weapon, use them as a healing balm to comfort, encourage and uplift your husband.

 The wife and husband are a team or partners